the-scouts/por/sphinx_source/chapter-9.rst

 ------------------------
 a.
 Leaders must carry out risk assessments before and during every activity.

 b.
-All activities must be undertaken in accordance with the Association's Safety Policy (see Chapter 2) and adhere to the relevant general and specific activity rules set out in Chapter 9 -- Activities.
+All activities must be undertaken in accordance with the Association's Safety Policy (see :chapter:`2`) and adhere to the relevant general and specific activity rules set out in :chapter:`9 -- Activities`.

 *Further details are contained in the factsheet* `FS120000 Activities -- Risk Assessment <https://www.scouts.org.uk/volunteers/staying-safe-and-safeguarding/risk-assessments/>`__ *and at* `scouts.org.uk/safety <https://www.scouts.org.uk/volunteers/staying-safe-and-safeguarding/safety/>`__.

 Rule 9.5 Emergency Procedure
 ----------------------------
-*Please refer to* `*Chapter 7 Emergency Procedures* <https://www.scouts.org.uk/por/7-emergency-procedures/>`__.
+*Please refer to* :chapter:`7 Emergency Procedures`.

 Rule 9.6 Large Scale Events
 ---------------------------